sbe4658/alx-low_level_programming/0x00-hello_world/README.md

      ~~~
 #### Function description in betty:
 ---
-writing function description can be tricky and annoying sometimes. when trying to write make sure that you're using `-` to separate the function name and it description, return should always starts with a capital `R`, Here's a small example:
+writing function description following betty-style & betty-document, can be tricky and annoying sometimes. the first thing is the name and the description make sure you're using `-` to separate the function name and the description. function parameters/arguments should start with `@`. the return should always starts with a capital `R`, Here's a small example:
 ~~~
 /**
- * main - Does COOL stuff
+ * main - check the code \o/.
+ * @argument: function argument description.
  *
- * Return: 0 Always -> Success
+ * Return: 0 Always -> Success.
  */
 ~~~
 For mor informations use `man betty`

-To make your life easy, on the [Betty]( "Betty") repository There's some commands to configure your editor making it betty friendly.
+To make your life easy, on the [Betty]( "Betty") repository There's some commands to configure your editor making it `betty friendly`.
 For [Vim](https://github.com/holbertonschool/Betty/wiki/Tools:-Vim "vi"), [EMACS](https://github.com/holbertonschool/Betty/wiki/Tools:-Emacs "emacs").

-please note that the -s and -c already does the job for you, their output file would be with the extension `.s` and `.o` respectively. it is same as using the `-o $(echo $CFILE | tr '.c' '.o') /* or .s */` the $() is used to tell the shell that anything inside the brackets will be an argument for `gcc` for this example.
+please note that the -s and -c already does the job for you, their output file would be with the extension `.s` and `.o` respectively. it is same as using the `-o $(echo $CFILE | tr '.c' '.o') /* or .s */` the $() is used to tell shell that anything inside the brackets will be an argument for `gcc` in this example.
 More about expansions read [this]( http://linuxcommand.org/lc3_lts0080.php "expansions").
 ___
 Kimba is watching :lion:.
 Email: salekbenelhabchi@gmail.com